 What To Do When Your Spouse Wants To Join The Military

 My husband and I had been married for three years when he joined the Army at age 30.
 He had been in before when he was a lot younger, before I met him.
 When we got married, I didn’t think that the Army would be in our future.
-It was in his past, and that is where it was going to stay.
+The Army was in his past, and that is where the military was going to stay.

 Then my husband started getting health benefits from his current job, and they were horrible.
 It just wasn’t working.
 By August we had decided to look into what goes into Active Duty would mean.